 I think that any CAD program should be capable of opening DXF.
 I personally used Solidworks, so the how-to will be written for that.

-First, I created a new sketch and exited it immediately (leaving it empty).
-Then, while having this sketch selected in the design tree, I clicked on Insert -> DXF/DWG and navigated to the file I created in step 1.
+In a new part you need to select a sketch or a plane.
+Then, while having this selected in the part tree, I clicked on Insert -> DXF/DWG and navigated to the file I created in step 1.
 A dialog will show up:

 - in the second window, select the units you used in Eagle and leave the rest